zatserkl/edgar-analytics-az/README.md

 22. [Instructions to submit your solution](README.md#instructions-to-submit-your-solution)
 23. [FAQ](README.md#faq)

+# Introduction

+The goal of this challenge is to collect analytics of visiting of the Securities and Exchange Commission's Electronic Data Gathering, Analysis and Retrieval (EDGAR) system: get the number of requests per session as well as start time and end time of the session for each visitor IP.
+The detailed description of the code challenge can be found at (https://github.com/InsightDataScience/edgar-analytics#implementation-details).

 # Programming remarks

 The code is written in Python 3.6.
 The code uses feature of dictionary in the Python 3 to keep the input order of the elements.